 I’m a mental health therapist.

-At this time, my client caseload will be limited to 3 to 5 individual clients as I will be working fulltime as an Assistant Professor at Lawrence University.
+At this time, my client caseload is limited to 5 to 10 individual clients as I will be working fulltime as an Assistant Professor at Lawrence University.

-In the future, I may offer an after-abortion therapy group and assessments for assisted reproduction journeys.
+In the future, I may offer assessments for assisted reproduction journeys.

 My Approach to Therapy